ICPverse/analytics/README.md

 It contains (but is not limited to) the following:
 1. Complex Numbers
-2. Clusterning (KNN, Linear Regression)
+2. Clustering (KNN, Linear Regression)
 3. Hyperbolic Functions
 4. Mean, Median, Mode, Wmean, etc